How to Get a Real Estate License

 The National Association of REALTORS® provides more than 20 designations and certifications for real estate professionals.
 Real estate includes far more than homes—it also encompasses schools, casinos, airports, amusement parks, and hospitals.
 The world of real estate involves zoning laws, appraisals, taxes, and mortgage applications.

-If you're mostly interested in connecting individual buyers with homes and small business spaces, a real estate license might do the trick.
+If you're most interested in connecting individual buyers with homes and small business spaces, a real estate license might do the trick.
 Licensees usually work independently and on commission, which means a flexible schedule and income.
 It also means you'll likely work weekends and take on the responsibility of your own marketing and promotion.
 It can be a thrill or a hustle, depending upon the competition, the market, and your personal preferences.

 Those with advanced degrees like the master of science in real estate from Pepperdine Graziadio extend career prospects to include both contract work and full-time employment.
 Many larger companies and corporations have in-house real estate departments that are devoted to large-scale, long-term projects, location scouting for hubs and headquarters, and fulfilling broader business mandates through the application of advanced metrics and data.
 The mortgage industry is also a growing area with disrupters gaining ground in technology and app-based solutions.